ippontech/blog-usa/posts/python-in-production-part-1-of-5.md

 git push -u -f origin main
 ```

-If you have been following along, then your directory listing should look something like this.
+If you have been following along, then your directory listing should look something like this:
 ```bash
 .
 ├── .git